joeyvanlierop/user_card/README.md

-# user_card
+# User Card

-A minimalistic user card created in Flutter.
+A themeable user card created in Flutter.